 The drama included a scene in which he discussed Italian troops with King Victor Emmanuel III, but no prints of the Italian dictator’s brief Hollywood film career have survived.
-It was reportedly Barbara who convinced Mussolini to make the cameo — quite a testament to her own wit and charisma.
+It was reportedly Barbara who convinced Mussolini to make the cameo — quite a testament to her own star power and gumption.

 She was the toast of the town, often sleeping no more than two hours a night to fit in all of her merrymaking.
-The five years following her big break were filled with a lot of joy, but also a lot of drugs, tapeworm-filled crash diets, and a struggle to prove herself a capable mother.
-She had to stage the adoption of her own son, Marvin, years after his birth as she’d had him out of wedlock.
+The five years following her big break were filled with a lot of joy, but also a lot of drugs, tapeworm-filled crash diets, and a struggle to prove herself capable of looking after her child.
+In fact, she had to stage the adoption of her own son, Marvin, years after his birth as she’d had him out of wedlock.

 When she went to Texas to find him, the papers printed headlines like, “World’s Wickedest Vamp Adopts a Baby,” and grew sceptical of her child rearing abilities — not that she’d put up with it.
 “Mother love doesn’t belong exclusively to any little circle of women who look blonde and spiritual and perfect,” she clapped back, “You can’t put a fence around [it] and say — this kind of woman shall have it, and this shan’t.
 No. I have seen it in the gutter and I’ve seen it in palaces…I’m not willing to admit that because I’ve got black hair and green eyes and what they call beauty, I’m not going to make a good mother to my son”.

-Her heart was in the right place, but by the time she was working on a movie called The Girl From Montmartre, La Marr had hit a dangerous low.
+Fighting words from a mother who loved her son ferociously, and stood up for every other mother who broke from a more traditional mold.
+But by the time she was working on a movie called The Girl From Montmartre, La Marr’s health had hit a dangerous low.
 She sought relief from depression with alcohol, barely slept a wink, and collapsed into a coma on set.
 It had been a mere five years since her silver screen debut, but she was burnt out.
 She died at the age of 29 from tuberculosis.

 Her funeral was attended by thousands — five fans even fainted in the crowd — and her legacy would live on in the stage name of someone who possessed that same breed of electric energy.
 Producer Louis B. Mayer, a longtime admirer of La Marr, named an up & coming actress after her.
 Thanks to Barbara, the world would get to know her as Hedy Lamarr.